 - A larger, gate-crossing sample of job listings for this work — that would let us report actual shares instead of raw counts and could re-rank which credentials to prioritize.

-- Several comparable listing snapshots taken at least a couple of months apart — that would let us describe how demand is changing over time rather than showing a single frozen sample.
+- Several comparable listing snapshots taken over time — that would let us describe how the language in our measured sample changes rather than showing a single frozen slice.

-- A wage series specific to incident-response work, separate from the pooled occupation median — that does not exist today and would sharpen the money picture.
+- A wage series specific to incident-response work, separate from the pooled occupation median — we did not identify one in the BLS sources reviewed for this page, and it would sharpen the money picture.

-- Promotion of an incident-handling or forensics credential from RoleMath's under-review set into the reviewed recommendation block — that would let us name the specialist credential directly instead of describing it by example.
+- An incident-handling or forensics credential earning a reviewed RoleMath recommendation for this role — that would let us name the specialist credential directly instead of describing it by example.